albertotonda/symbolic-regression-ode-systems/NOTES.md

 2. There is a mathematical issue with the original formula.
 Maybe something related to how constants gets transformed in the other feature space?

 To be explored, because this is an issue for *both* chaotic and non-chaotic systems.

+## Old notes
+This is a refactoring of the Symbolic Regression for systems of Ordinary Differential Equations project.

+The original repository is here: https://github.com/albertotonda/eureqa-differential-equations